 Where Montréal Was Born, our multimedia show, Montréal Love Stories - The Cultural Connection, the Youville Pumping Station – Pointe-à-Callière’s permanent exhibitions are a wonderful way to learn about Montréal, yesterday and today.
 Come see for yourself.

 With the Archaeo-Adventure workshop, exclusive to Pointe-à-Callière, the Museum gives young people and families a chance to experience a simulated archaeological dig, first on the site, then in the head archaeologist’s tent and the laboratory space.
-This space in the basement of the Mariners’ House is a very realistic reproduction of a dig site, offering visitors an unusual and rewarding scientific experience.
+This space in the basement of the Mariners' House – National Bank Building is a very realistic reproduction of a dig site, offering visitors an unusual and rewarding scientific experience.

 The Youville Pumping Station, at 173 Place d'Youville, was Montréal’s first electrically powered wastewater pumping station.
 The building, now converted into an interpretation centre, dates from 1915 and showcases some ingenious artifacts that are nearly a century old.
 Carefully preserved motors, pumps, valves and electrical equipment are now used to explain the role and operation of the station.